Vector - The Other Stuff

 {

-// Fallback to copy and swap if we need to more space anyway
+// Fallback to copy and swap if we need more space anyway

 Vector<T> tmp(copy);